acnn-team/acnn-team.github.io/getting-started/installation.md

   nav: "docs"
 ---

-ACNN has passed tested on the x86_64 Linux platform.
+ACNN has been successfully tested on the x86_64 Linux platform.

 ### Dependencies
 - Libtorch (Pre-cxx11 ABI for broader platform support)